Engee documentation

 Yes

-# Regulator gain, perm. droop, dead zone [Kp Rp(pu) Dz(pu)] — amplification factor, statism factor and dead band width
+# Regulator gain, perm. droop, dead zone [Kp Rp(pu) Dz(pu)] — gain factor, static coefficient, and dead zone width

 Details

-Gain factor , constant decay in relative units and deadband width in relative units.
-Set the gain to 3 if you want to use a vapour flow feedback loop.
-Otherwise, set the value to 1.
+Gain factor , constant decline in relative units, and the width of the dead zone in relative units.
+Set the gain value to 3 if you want to use a steam flow feedback loop.
+Otherwise, set the value 1.

 Default value